World Oceans Day

 Further resources:

-- Register on the World Ocean Day for Schools website to download free teaching resources, and access a live assembly on Friday 7th June, designed to encourage young people aged 5-14 to connect to their local blue space and become ocean advocates.
+- Register on the World Ocean Day for Schools website to download free teaching resources and activities designed to encourage young people aged 5-14 to connect to their local blue space and become ocean advocates.
+There is also a free live-streamed assembly and day of online learning on 6th June.

 - Explore Books for Topics’ Oceans and Seas and Under the Sea booklists for books to share with primary aged children.